 Avoid being outside, if possible, at dusk and dawn when mosquitoes are most active, and apply mosquito repellent with a 20% to 25% concentration of DEET to your skin and clothing.
 If you're staying in tented camps or in hotels, use bed nets and mosquito coils.

 Guard against rodents

-If you live in an area where there are outbreaks of viral hemorrhagic fevers, take these steps to prevent rodent infestations in your home:
+If you live where there are outbreaks of viral hemorrhagic fevers, take steps to keep rodents out of your home: